KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/normaliz0r.rst

    * - Strength
      - Float
      - Overall strength of the filter.
 1.0 is full strength.
 0.0 is a rather expensive no-op.
 Defaults to 1.0 (full strength).
-   * - BlackPt / WhiteP
+   * - BlackPt / WhitePt
      - Picker
      - Colors which define the output range.
 The minimum input value is mapped to the *blackpt*.
 The maximum input value is mapped to the *whitept*.
 The defaults are black and white respectively.
 Specifying white for *blackpt* and black for *whitept* will give color-inverted, normalized video.
 Shades of grey can be used to reduce the dynamic range (contrast).
 Specifying saturated colors here can create some interesting effects.
 Use the |color-picker| color picker or the color button to select the color.